mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/installation.md

 ### Setting Filestream

 SQL Race doesn't use native filestreams, so you must create your own directory.
 Create a new folder on your C: drive called `SQLRace_FileStream`.
 When connecting to SQL Race Database from a remote machine, you'll need to access the folder you just created.
 Right click on the folder, go to **Properties > Sharing > Advanced Sharing**, check **Share this folder**, and click **Permissions**.
 Ensure that the user you are connecting with has at least **Read/Write** permissions.

 ![FileStream Permissions](assets/permissions.png){: style="width:50%;"}

 The folder will be available on the network at `\\YOUR_COMPUTER_NAME\SQLRace_FileStream`.

 ![Manual Filestream](assets/manual_filestream.png){: style="width:50%;"}

+!!! note
+    If the user accessing the filestream is in a different AD group then follow the steps [here](#cross-domain-access) to enable cross domain access.

 ## Connecting to SQL Race Database from ATLAS